SummaDiaboli/follow-the-money/README.md

 ### Components

-- **Analytics**: Contains components dealing with the analytics route.
+- **Analytics/**: Contains components dealing with the analytics route.
-- **Authentication**: Contains the component that checks if the user is authenticated then proceeds to navigate to the login page or index page depending on that.
+- **Authentication/**: Contains the component that checks if the user is authenticated then proceeds to navigate to the login page or index page depending on that.
-- **Communities**: *In Progress*.
+- **Communities/**: *In Progress*.
-- **Feed**: Contains components for the Feed page.
+- **Feed/**: Contains components for the Feed page.
 This includes posts, friend requests, and radio controls in the sidebar.
-- **Friend**: Contains components related to the page for a specific friend.
+- **Friend/**: Contains components related to the page for a specific friend.
-- **Friends**: Contains components related to the friends page, which contains all the user's friends.
+- **Friends/**: Contains components related to the friends page, which contains all the user's friends.
-- **Login**: Contains components related to login and sign-up.
+- **Login/**: Contains components related to login and sign-up.
-- **Messages**: Contains components for the messages page.
+- **Messages/**: Contains components for the messages page.
-- **Player**: Contains components for the audio player component at the bottom of the page.
+- **Player/**: Contains components for the audio player component at the bottom of the page.
-- **Playlists**: Contains components for the playlist page.
+- **Playlists/**: Contains components for the playlist page.
-- **Searchbar**: Contains components for the searchbar.
+- **Searchbar/**: Contains components for the searchbar.
-- **Sidebar**: Contains components for the persistent sidebar on the left of the page.
+- **Sidebar/**: Contains components for the persistent sidebar on the left of the page.
-- **User**: Contains components for the user and notification icons.
+- **User/**: Contains components for the user and notification icons.

 ### Database